 A motherboard’s life can be measured by how often it freezes and glitches.
 If the computer consistently crashes, it may have a problem with its hardware or software that needs to be fixed quickly because Minutes add up in business!

 The Blue Screen of Death is a hard system failure.
 If you see this sign, it means that your entire operating system cannot operate at safe levels anymore and will soon fail completely due to damage or error in some process’s code.

 The famous “BSOD” (known fondly as “the death screen”) usually signifies something has gone wrong within the computer itself—often close but not quite dead yet!

 4. Slowing Down

 When you notice that programs are loading at a slower rate, or your typing and keystrokes aren’t recognized as fast as they used to be.

 This could mean two things: either there’s an issue with how quickly the hardware processes information (in which case this is only temporary), but it also indicates one thing—your computer may need some work!

 The symptoms of this problem can be a bit non-sensical.
 It could start with a flash drive not being readable, or plugins like your computer mouse may stop working altogether and need replacing as well.

-These problems also indicate that there might have been an issue with the hardware; but more importantly they are often signs pointing towards something wrong within your motherboard itself – so if you see any such red flags go ahead and replace immediately!
+These problems also indicate that there might have been an issue with the hardware, but more importantly, they are often signs pointing towards something wrong within your motherboard itself – so if you see any such red flags go ahead and replace them immediately!

 Causes of a Potential Failure